NERDngo/nerdsummit2020/README.md

 Starting with the 2020 version of the site, Gulp has been configured to use Sass and PostCSS.
 In order to use this, install everything by opening a terminal window, navigating to the `nerdsummit2020` folder on your machine, and running `npm install`.
 To run the Gulp command, run `gulp watch`.

+CSS classes should be named by using the BEM (Block, Element, Modifier) methodology.
+To learn more, [Get BEM](http://getbem.com/) give an overview of the methodology, ways to implement it, and answers frequently asked questions.

 # BACKEND

 See `/backend/README.md` for how the backend works.